nginx/unit-docs/source/configuration.rst

      - :ref:`configuration-return`

    * - :samp:`share`
-     - Directory location that serves the request with static content.
+     - File paths that serve the request with static content.
      - :ref:`configuration-static`

 An example: